Radio Farda: History

 Radio Farda was established in 2003 as a joint effort of RFE/RL and Voice of America (VOA).
 In 2007, the Broadcasting Board of Governors (BBG) decided to consolidate all of Radio Farda's operations under RFE/RL.
 Then in July 2008, RFE/RL assumed sole responsibility for all Radio Farda programming.

-In 2008, Jay Solomon of The Wall Street Journal published a feature story on the challenges Radio Farda faces from an increasingly repressive Iranian regime as well as those in Washington who seek a tougher line on Iran.
-A few challenges he highlights are Radio Farda journalists being unjustly convicted of crimes against the state, and millions of dollars spent on jamming Radio Farda broadcasts.
-He also goes into detail about the fine line Radio Farda must walk to present itself as objective and accurate news source to its audience even though it is congressionally funded through the Broadcasting Board of Governors.
+In 2008, Jay Solomon of The Wall Street Journal published a feature story on the challenges Radio Farda faced from an increasingly repressive Iranian regime as well as those in Washington who sought a tougher line on Iran.
+A few challenges he highlighted were Radio Farda journalists being unjustly convicted of crimes against the state, and millions of dollars spent on jamming Radio Farda broadcasts.
+He also went into detail about the fine line Radio Farda must walk to present itself as objective and accurate news source to its audience even though it is congressionally funded through the Broadcasting Board of Governors.

 An Iranian-American journalist working for Radio Farda, Parnaz Azima, was banned from leaving Iran after her trip to the country.
 She had entered Iran to visit her ailing mother.
 She was jailed in May 2007 and released in August.
-Her passport was returned to her on a 550,000 U.S. Dollar bail.
+Her passport was returned to her on a $550,000 bail.

 According to Iason Athanasiadis of The Christian Science Monitor, the Prague-headquartered Radio Farda was at first "tolerated" by the Islamic Republic, unlike "the Washington-based Voice of America", and "regularly interviewed Iranian politicians".
 However, on February 7, 2010, the public relations office of the Ministry of Intelligence announced the arrest of seven journalists described as "elements of a counter-revolutionary Zionist satellite station" and in the "official pay" of US intelligence organizations.
-They were later identified as working for the US-funded Radio Farda.
+They were later identified as working for Radio Farda.
 Radio Farda's director, Armand Mostofi, told CNN it has no employees inside Iran.

+In March 2025, Elon Musk's Department of Government Efficiency (DOGE) imposed a 30-day total freeze on funding to MBN and other USAGM outlets, with the intention of making that permanent.